Golden Ticket Challenge: Win a FREE seat to master MBB Interviews at our Consulting Bootcamp. 🎫 Learn More

 This one gets its own section, because it can make or break your interview.

-• Recent BCG projects or new business initiatives that interest you
+• A recent BCG project or new idea that you thought was cool

-• BCG methodologies or capabilities like Digital Ventures that you find impressive
+• A BCG team or tool (like Digital Ventures) that impressed you

 2. Connecting BCG’s Values to Yours